X1anWang/ENIDrift/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/AnonymousGithubRepo/ENIDrift/blob/main/LICENSE) file for details

 ## Documentation
-Please download [the paper](https://github.com/AnonymousGithubRepo/ENIDrift/blob/main/ENIDrift.pdf) for details on ENIDrift concepts and configuration.
+Please download the paper for details on ENIDrift concepts and configuration.

 ## Community & help
-* Got a question?
-Please get in touch via [Discord][discord] or file an [issue](https://github.com/anonymousgithubrepo/enidrift/issues).
 * If you see an error message or run into an issue, please make sure to create a [bug report](https://github.com/anonymousgithubrepo/enidrift/issues).

 <!-- refs -->